Cartooning Course: How To Develop Your Cartoon Character

 - Element 1: A teacher who's a ‘student'

-- Element 2: A system that's based on getting things ‘wrong.'
+- Element 2: A system based on getting things ‘wrong.'

 Element 1: A teacher who's a ‘student'

-In the year 2010, I went for a watercolour course.
-The class was held once a week and lasted three months (I think), and cost me about $400.
+In 2010, I took a watercolour course.
+The class was held once a week, lasted three months (I think), and cost me about $400.
 And guess what?
 I learned a bit.
-And the others on the course learned a bit.
+The others on the course also learned a bit.
 But that was it.
 A bit was all we learned.
-And the reason why we go about learning only little bits, is because ‘once a week’ is not the best way for the brain to learn anything.
+And the reason we go about learning only little bits is that ‘once a week’ is not the best way for the brain to learn anything.

 And when I say playing ‘student', it means they are always keen to learn how to teach you better.
-And in doing so, that teacher improves their teaching and their skill as well.
-A teacher that's a demonstrator has no incentive to do anything than just show you what you need to do.
+And in doing so, that teacher improves their teaching and skill.
+A teacher who's a demonstrator has no incentive to do anything other than just show you what you need to do.
 So first, you need that ‘hungry' teacher.
 But that's not enough.
 You also need a solid system in place.

-Element 2: A system that's based on getting things ‘wrong.'
+Element 2: A system based on getting things ‘wrong.'

-Your work gets worse and then you can't draw (let alone learn any skill).
-But a system that's well-designed takes the fear out of the student.
-This is mostly done by getting things ‘wrong'.
+Your work worsens, and you can't draw (let alone learn any skill).
+However, a well-designed system takes the fear out of the student.
+This is mainly done by getting things ‘wrong'.
 And then fixing them.
-When your assignments are built around getting things wrong, the fear goes away.
-And you ironically, get things right.
+The fear goes away when your assignments are built around getting things wrong.
+And you, ironically, get things right.
 Once the brain freeze goes away, the playful brain comes to the forefront.
 And then, magic happens.

 What's involved in this course?